Pages

 On a research trip to the FamilySearch Library in Salt Lake City, I located a history of Hall County that provided a few scant details and a date.
 There were no online newspapers to consult at the time, so I wrote to a local genealogical society and paid for a researcher to check area newspapers for me.

-After a few months, I received a tantalizingly large envelope in the mail with a treasure trove of articles about the trial.
+After a few months, I received a tantalizingly large envelope arrived in the mail with a treasure trove of articles about the trial.
 To say it was the talk of the town is an understatement.
 In a nutshell, in a fit of rage, Cuyler shot his neighbor, J.P.
 Farr, over long-standing disagreements unprovoked and without remorse.
 During the course of the trial, which centered around an insanity defense that Cuyler himself rejected, it was revealed that, as a result of injuries received during the Civil War battle of Shiloh, Cuyler had shrapnel in his head.
 He had a history of erratic behavior after the war and was violent and a heavy drinker as a way to manage his ongoing pain.

 Omaha Daily Bee, March 21, 1892, Page 1.